huraira213/pg_cext/README.md

 - Defining C functions with PostgreSQL's function manager interface.
 - Creating the necessary control and SQL files.
 - Building and installing the extension.
-- Implementing various data types: integers and text strings.
+- Implementing various data types: integers, floats, booleans, and text strings.
+- Handling NULL values and error conditions.

 It's intended for educational purposes to help developers learn how to extend PostgreSQL with custom functionality.